Mount Elgon National Park

 Vegetation

 Mt.
 Elgon’s vegetation is banded into broad zones whose characteristics are dictated by altitude and rainfall.
-The lower mountain slopes are covered with dense forest and regenerating forests hung with vine-like lianas, epiphytes and lichens.
-The floor is covered with a carpet of ferns, orchids and flowering plants.
+The lower mountain slopes are covered with dense forest and regenerating forests hung with vine-like lianas, epiphytes, and lichens.
+The floor is covered with a carpet of ferns, orchids, and flowering plants.
 Common tree species encountered in the tropical montane forest (1,500-2,500m asl) are olive Oleahochstetteri, prunus africanas, Elgon teak, podocarpus, cedar, Cordia, Neoboutania, allophyllus tombea and Aningueriaadolfi-friedericii.

 The zone changes to mixed bamboo at 2,500-3,000m.
 The bamboo merges into open woodland dominated by hagenia abyssinica and African rosewood interspersed with hypericum – a giant form of St. John’s wort.